-When you transfer employees out of your business, you must provide certain information about the employees who are transferring to the new employer.
+When you transfer employees from your business, you must provide certain information about the employees who are transferring to the new employer.
 This is known as employee liability information.

 The aim of this information is to give the new employer time to understand their obligations towards the transferred employees.

-You must provide all information in writing.
-This can be as electronic files as long as the new employer can access the information.
+You must provide all information in writing not less than 28 days before the relevant transfer.
+This can be as electronic files as long as the new employer can readily access the information.

 If there is not much information to pass on, eg because only a few employees are transferring, you can provide the information by telephone.
 Consider asking the new employer which method they would prefer.